elecnix/tesla-ideas-extraction/spec.md

 **Assumptions**:
 - Transcripts are plain text files or JSON in specified directories.
 Multiple directories are allowed.
 - LLM API keys are provided via environment variables (e.g., `OPENROUTER_API_KEY`) in .env file.
-- Total LLM calls should be minimized (e.g., <=1 call per transcript for extraction, and batch merging to reduce invocations).
+- Total LLM calls should be minimized (e.g., 1 call per transcript for relevance check, variable calls for extraction loop, and batch merging to reduce invocations).
 - LLM should be used in structured output mode (e.g., JSON) to ensure consistent and reliable output.

 ## 2. Functional Requirements